Lincolnshire A-level results remain strong

 Heather Sandy, Interim Director of Education said: “Once again, Lincolnshire’s students have performed strongly in these difficult examinations.
 The students have worked hard and deserve their success.
 I’m proud of their achievements and wish them the very best in their future plans.”

-The provisional Lincolnshire pass rate for A-level entries is 97.6%, which shows that most students achieve this internationally recognised gold standard.
+The provisional Lincolnshire pass rate for A-level entries is 97.6 per cent, which shows that most students achieve this internationally recognised gold standard.

 The proportion of entries that achieved A*- C grades has increased from last year.
 Almost half of Lincolnshire’s schools have improved their performance on this measure.

-In 11 Lincolnshire schools, the proportion of entries achieving A*-A is above the national figure.
+In eleven Lincolnshire schools, the proportion of entries achieving A*-A is above the national figure.

 Nine schools have increased their percentage of entries achieving A* grades.